zinebsbaa18-tech/Charm/README.md

 - **Search enrichment:** Serper.dev (Google Search API) for product links and images
 - **Auth:** Firebase (email/password + Google OAuth)
 - **Development tools:** IBM Bob, used as the primary tool for planning, building, and debugging the app end-to-end

+- **Selected challenge theme**
+Reimagine Creative Industries with AI because Personal styling is a creative act — but most people lack the tools to do it confidently.
+Charm reimagines styling by making AI a creative partner rather than a static generator: it reasons through color, silhouette, and occasion the way a human stylist would, collaborating with what you own instead of replacing your taste.
+**How bob was used**
+  Charm was built end-to-end using IBM Bob as our primary development tool.
+We used it to plan the application architecture — the chat interface, the closet data model, and the API routes — before writing any code.
+We used it to implement the core features directly: the image-upload and text-chat flows, the outfit and complement generation logic, the closet view, and the Serper-based product enrichment pipeline.
+We also relied on it heavily for debugging — tracing a chat-history persistence bug back to a stale state closure, and a UI flicker back to a Firestore sync race condition, both of which we fixed with its help.
+Bob was involved in essentially every stage of development, from architecture decisions through implementation to fixing the last bugs before submission.